Take-Home Pay

 On a kr 1,000,000 salary, a single resident in Norway pays roughly kr 308,001 in income tax and mandatory employee social contributions — an effective rate of about 30.8% for the 2026 tax year.

-What is the take-home pay on kr 1,000,000 in Norway?
+How much is kr 1,000,000 after tax in Norway?

-About kr 691,999 per year — an effective tax rate of 30.8%.
+kr 1,000,000 after tax in Norway is about kr 691,999 per year — roughly kr 57,667 per month, at an effective tax rate of 30.8%.
 Use the calculator above to try your own salary.

 What is deducted from salary in Norway?